 RELG 248 - BHAKTI TO BOLLYWOOD

 This course uses narratives from fiction and film to examine the currents, concerns, and conflicts of Hinduism as it is practiced in the contemporary world.
-Topics to be examined include caste and class, brahmanical and renouncer traditions, religious pluralism, women and gender, diaspora, and the continuing relevance of the great epics such as the Ramayana.
+Topics to be examined include caste and class, brahmanical and renouncer traditions, religious pluralism, women and gender, diaspora, and the continuing relevance of the great epics such as the Ramayana to understandings of Hindu identities.
+Eastern.
 Hours credit: 3.
 Prerequisite: sophomore standing or permission of the instructor.

 RELG 268 - GENDERING ENLIGHTENMENT

-The historian Caroline Walker Bynum wrote, "Religious experience is the experience of men and women, and in no known society is this experience the same."
-Taking this claim as our point of departure, this interdisciplinary course uses scholarship from the fields of religious studies, anthropology, and gender studies to examine both philosophical conceptions of gender and the status of historical women in the Buddhist cultures of India, Tibet, East Asia, and the United States.
+The historian Caroline Walker Bynum wrote, “Religious experience is the experience of men and women, and in no known society is this experience the same.”
+Taking this claim as our point of departure, this course uses scholarship from religious studies, anthropology, and gender studies to examine Buddhist philosophical conceptions of gender and the status of historical Buddhist women.
+Eastern.
 Hours credit: 3.0.
 Prerequisites: sophomore standing or permission of the instructor.
 Alternate years.

 RELG 270 - BUDDHISM

-A study of chiefly modern and postmodern reflection belonging to the sub-discipline Philosophy of Religion, centering on epochal transformations in the philosophical analysis of religions.
-Areas of study include the existence of god(s), phenomenologies of religious experience, analyses of the relation between faith and reason, religion and sex, religion and gender, religion and violence, the analysis of religious discourse, and the death of god.
-Identical with PHIL 275.
+A study of modern and postmodern philosophical reflection on religions, centering on modern efforts to distill ‘true religion’ from story and postmodern efforts to reclaim the truth of story beyond supernaturalism and scientism.
+Course themes include the relationship between ‘faith’ and reason, religion and sex, religion and gender, religion and violence, the logic of religious discourse, the nature of religious experience, and the death of God.
+Abrahamic.
+Identical with Philosophy 275.
 Hours credit: 3.
 Prerequisite: sophomore standing.

 RELG 289 - INDEPENDENT STUDY